SujalSharma-tech/NotesSync-Frontend/README.md

 ### Sharing a Note

-1. Click on a note to open it.
+1. Click on share button on note to open share modal.
-2. Click on the "Share" button.
-3. Enter the email address of the user you want to share the note with.
+2. Enter the email address of the user you want to share the note with.
-4. Click "Share".
+3. Click "Share".

 ### Removing a User from a Shared Note